-19 The 2001 issuance securitized stranded costs created by the divestiture of Seabrook 20 Station pursuant to RSA 369-B:3,IV,(b).
-The 2002 issuance securitized the costs to 21 refinance a number of PURPA rate order obligation pursuant to RSA 369-B:3,IV,(a).
+- 7 The 2001 issuance securitized stranded costs created by the divestiture of Seabrook - 8 Station pursuant to RSA 369-B:3,IV,(b).
+The 2002 issuance securitized the costs to - 9 refinance a number of PURPA rate order obligation pursuant to RSA 369-B:3,IV,(a). - These previous securitization financings were successfully issued and paid in full as - scheduled, using a methodology that is substantially the same as that proposed herein.

-1 These previous securitization financings were successfully issued and paid in full as 2 scheduled, using a methodology that is substantially the same as that proposed herein.
-3 Q. Please summarize the proposed PSNH RRB transaction.
-4 А. The 2015 Settlement Agreement includes an overview of the RRB Transaction 5 (beginning at line 774).
+12 Q. Please summarize the proposed PSNH RRB transaction.

+- 13 A. The 2015 Settlement Agreement includes an overview of the RRB Transaction 14 (beginning at line 774).
 The Petition includes a detailed Transaction Description.
-The 6 following steps illustrate the proposed RRB transaction and the cash flows involved: 7 1.
-Pursuant to the 2015 Settlement Agreement, PSNH is seeking approval to 8 securitize certain costs via Part 1 of the SCRC (or the RRB Charge).
-9 2.
-The right to recover the RRB Costs via the RRB Charge is irrevocable, pursuant 10 to RSA 369-B:6 and the declaration by the Commission that the Finance Order be 11 irrevocable (such irrevocable right, the RRB Property).
-12 3.
-PSNH will create a bankruptcy-remote SPE, which will be wholly-owned by 13 PSNH.
-If recommended by the structuring agent in light of market conditions at the time 14 of the issuance of the RRBs, PSNH may create more than one bankruptcy-remote SPE, 15 which will be wholly-owned by PSNH.
-However, PSNH believes it is unlikely that 16 multiple SPEs will be required.
-PSNH shareholders will capitalize the SPE in an amount 17 anticipated to be at least 0.50% of the initial principal balance of RRBs and deposited 18 into the Capital Subaccount (as defined below).
-This capitalization is required by the 19 rating agencies in order to provide a source of credit enhancement.
-20 4.
-The SPE will need to enter into an administration agreement (the "Administration 21 Agreement") with PSNH pursuant to which PSNH shall perform administrative services and provide facilities for the SPE to ensure that it is able to perform such day-to-day operations as are necessary to maintain its existence and perform its obligations under the RRB transaction documents.
-Pursuant to the Administration Agreement, PSNH will be paid a fee (the "Administration Fee") in an amount commensurate with its costs of performing such services and providing such facilities.
+The 15 following steps illustrate the proposed RRB transaction and the cash flows involved: - 1.
+Pursuant to the 2015 Settlement Agreement, PSNH is seeking approval to securitize certain costs via Part 1 of the SCRC (or the RRB Charge). - The right to recover the RRB Costs via the RRB Charge is irrevocable, pursuant to RSA 369-B:6 and the declaration by the Commission that the Finance Order be irrevocable (such irrevocable right, the RRB Property).

+3. PSNH will create a bankruptcy-remote SPE, which will be wholly-owned by PSNH.
+If recommended by the structuring agent in light of market conditions at the time of the issuance of the RRBs, PSNH may create more than one bankruptcy-remote SPE, which will be wholly-owned by PSNH.
+However, PSNH believes it is unlikely that multiple SPEs will be required.
+PSNH shareholders will capitalize the SPE in an amount anticipated to be at least 0.50% of the initial principal balance of RRBs and deposited into the Capital Subaccount (as defined below).
+This capitalization is required by the rating agencies in order to provide a source of credit enhancement.

-5. PSNH will sell all of its rights in the RRB Property to the SPE in a transaction that will be intended and treated as a legal true sale and absolute transfer to the SPE.
+- 4. The SPE will need to enter into an administration agreement (the "Administration Agreement") with PSNH pursuant to which PSNH shall perform administrative services and provide facilities for the SPE to ensure that it is able to perform such day-to-day operations as are necessary to maintain its existence and perform its obligations under the RRB transaction documents.
+Pursuant to the Administration Agreement, PSNH will be paid a fee (the "Administration Fee") in an amount commensurate with its costs of performing such services and providing such facilities. - 5.
+PSNH will sell all of its rights in the RRB Property to the SPE in a transaction that will be intended and treated as a legal true sale and absolute transfer to the SPE.
 The SPE will issue and sell RRBs to capital markets investors.
-The RRBs will be payable solely from cashflows associated with RRB Property, primarily the RRB Charges.
+The RRBs will be payable solely from cashflows associated with RRB Property, primarily the RRB Charges. - 6.
+All of the assets of the SPE, including the RRB Property and the other collateral of the SPE (the "Other SPE Collateral") will be pledged as collateral to secure RRBs.